withastro/astro/docs/cli.md

 Runs the Astro development server.
 This starts an HTTP server that responds to requests for pages stored in `astro/pages` (or which folder is specified in your [configuration](../README.md##%EF%B8%8F-configuration)).

+See the [dev server](./dev.md) docs for more information on how the dev server works.

 __Flags__

 ##### `--port`